n8ta/Herpetology/README.md

 - When variables that are in some order use next and prev as prefixes.

 # Todo:
-- Start using UserSpeciesDatum model
-- Show percentage correct on prior species
 - Variable zoom on zoom-in feature
 - Streamline seeding into one command vs many rake tasks
 - Ruby version in gemfile
 - Import data from herpmapper